section-engineering-education/engineering-education/content/articles/creating-a-video-conferencing-app-with-100ms-sdk-in-android/index.md

 Conferencing - $1, recording -$3 and RTMP Out - $4

 ### Step 1 - Creating an account on the 100ms SDK
-To use the 100ms SDK in our project, we first need to visit the offical[100ms Dashboard](https://dashboard.100ms.live/login) and sign up.
+To use the 100ms SDK in our project, we first need to visit the official[100ms Dashboard](https://dashboard.100ms.live/login) and sign up.

 We then need to set up the account by:
-- Choose a subdomain.
+- Choosing a subdomain.

 ![subdomain](/engineering-education/creating-a-video-conferencing-app-with-100ms-sdk-in-android/subdomain.png)

-- Some details about usage and location.
+- Details about usage and location.

 ![details](/engineering-education/creating-a-video-conferencing-app-with-100ms-sdk-in-android/details.png)